sharanushettar644/Demo-project-doc/README.md

 - Qa
 - Prod

 > We need three different namespaces beacause:

 > Dev environment is for developer Team.

 > And Qa environment is for Testing Team.

+> And Prod environment is for Production team .

+> We need three different namespaces beacause:
+> Dev environment is for developer Team.
+> And Qa environment is for Testing Team.